 Experts suggest that you should aim to buy a term plan in your 20s.
 It is also advisable to pick a term insurance plan that lets you increase your cover and change the nominee during key milestones in your life.
-For example, after a marriage or when you have children.
+For example, after marriage or when you have children.

 4. Not sharing correct medical information: Not disclosing a health condition may result in a lower premium at first, but if your death is traced back to a health condition that you suffered from at the time of buying the policy, the insurance company has the right to refuse the claim.
 This can be a very undesirable situation for your grieving family and can affect them severely in a crisis.

-Saving a couple of rupees on premium is a short term saving with absolutely no long term benefits.
+Saving a couple of rupees on the premium is a short-term saving with absolutely no long-term benefits.
 When you buy a term plan, make sure to disclose all necessary information to your insurance provider.
 Always think of the bigger picture and keep your family’s best interests in mind at all times.

 5. Not buying a policy online: Many people still believe in the older route of physically meeting with an insurance provider to discuss the features of a policy.
 But taking out time from busy schedules can be a challenge and can also often result in procrastinating.

 It is safe to say that we live in a virtual world these days.
 Right from groceries to clothes, everything can be bought online and insurance is no different.
 Buying insurance online is not just easy but also extremely safe.
-In fact, it is also a more affordable option as customers can enjoy many discount options from the comfort of their homes.
+It is also a more affordable option as customers can enjoy many discount options from the comfort of their homes.
 For example, ICICI Pru iProtect Smart provides a 5% discount when bought online*.